ahmadshalabi/luqma/frontend/README.md

 View coverage report: `frontend/coverage/index.html`

-## Test Coverage
+## Testing Philosophy

-The project uses Vitest for testing with the following requirements:
+The project uses Vitest for testing with a focus on **minimal, behavior-driven tests**:

+- **Test what matters**: User interactions, rendered output, accessibility
+- **Avoid over-testing**: Don't test implementation details or edge cases that never occur
+- **Keep tests simple**: Each test should be clear and focused on one behavior
-- **Components**: 70%+ line coverage
+- **Target coverage**: 70%+ components, 80%+ custom hooks
-- **Custom hooks**: 80%+ line coverage

-Test files should be placed next to the component they test with `.test.jsx` or `.spec.jsx` extension.
+Test files are located in `src/test/` directory for better organization.

 ## Features

+- Live search with debouncing (300ms) on homepage
-- Recipe search with filters (cuisine, diet, ingredients)
+- Recipe search with pagination
-- Recipe detail view with nutritional information
+- Recipe cards with images and titles
-- Ingredient exclusion with dynamic calorie recalculation
 - Responsive, mobile-first design
 - WCAG 2.1 AA accessible UI
+- Component-based architecture with reusable primitives

 ## Project Structure

 The project follows a feature-based architecture for better organization and scalability:

 ### Pages (`pages/`)
-- `HomePage.jsx` - Landing page with hero section, search bar, and popular recipes grid
+- `HomePage.jsx` - Landing page with hero section, live search bar, and search results
-- `SearchResultsPage.jsx` - Search results page with query parameter handling, pagination, and recipe filtering
 - `AboutPage.jsx` - About page with mission statement and feature highlights
 - `RecipesPage.jsx` - Placeholder page for future recipe browsing (coming soon)